 How to shop around for land

-- Landandfarm.com.
-You’ll find farms, ranches, residential lots, and recreational plots on this site.
+On Landandfarm.com you’ll find farms, ranches, residential lots, and recreational plots on this site.

-- Landwatch.com.
-You’ll find farms, ranches, homesites, hunting land, and more available through this site.
+Landwatch.com you’ll find farms, ranches, homesites, hunting land, and more available through this site.

-- Zillow (for lots).
-You can choose to search only for residential lots through the filtering feature with Zillow.
+On Zillow, you can choose to search only for residential lots through the filtering feature with Zillow.
 This site is especially useful if you want to build a home on your lot.

 Yes, land can be a smart choice, but it depends on individual factors.
 If you have the money, know what you'll do with the land, and are able to devote the time and energy necessary, then yes, it can be a good decision.